lyteword/chspurgeon-tod/volume-7/psalm-134.md

 **Whole Psalm.**

-1\.God—Jehovah—the fountain of blessing.
+1\.
+God—Jehovah—the fountain of blessing.

-2\.The heavens and the earth, evidence of divine capacity to bless.
+2\.
+The heavens and the earth, evidence of divine capacity to bless.

-3\.The church, a channel of blessing.
+3\.
+The church, a channel of blessing.

-4\.The saints, the means of spreading blessing, through the spirit of blessing.
+4\.
+The saints, the means of spreading blessing, through the spirit of blessing.

-5\.The riches involved in the divine benediction.— *Samuel Martin.*
+5\.
+The riches involved in the divine benediction.— *Samuel Martin.*

 **Whole Psalm.**

-1\.Unique service: temple watching, night sentinelship.
+1\.
+Unique service: temple watching, night sentinelship.
 2 Sublime society: the awful things of the sanctuary.

-3\.Holy uplifting: hands, hearts, eyes.
+3\.
+Holy uplifting: hands, hearts, eyes.

-4\.Praise in the darkness heard far up in the light.
+4\.
+Praise in the darkness heard far up in the light.

-5\.Response from the stars fulfilling the prayer: "The Creator Lord bless thee."— *W.B.H.*
+5\.
+Response from the stars fulfilling the prayer: "The Creator Lord bless thee."— *W. B. H.*

 **Verse 1.**

-1\.Night settles on the holy place: dark periods of church story.
+1\.
+Night settles on the holy place: dark periods of church story.

-2\.But God has his guards: Wycliffe and his band watching for the Reformation; Waldenses, etc. Never a night so dark but God is praised and served.
+2\.
+But God has his guards: Wycliffe and his band watching for the Reformation; Waldenses, etc. Never a night so dark but God is praised and served.

-3\.Be it night or day, let the Levites fulfil their courses.— *W.B.H.*
+3\.
+Be it night or day, let the Levites fulfil their courses.— *W. B. H.*

 **Verse 1.** The Lord's servants exhorted to be,

-1\.Devout and joyful in their service.
+1\.
+Devout and joyful in their service.
 Sing at your work, though it be in the dark.

-2\.Zealous to employ every season of service aright.
+2\.
+Zealous to employ every season of service aright.
 "By night", as by day, "bless the Lord."

-3\.Careful to avoid all hindrances to devotion in their service.
+3\.
+Careful to avoid all hindrances to devotion in their service.
 When tempted to indolence and drowsiness, say:

 "Wake, and lift up thyself, my heart,